-- 2.3.1 The test set-up including the Ballast Water Treatment Equipment should operate as described in the provided documentation during at least 5 valid replicate test cycles.
-Each test cycle should take place over a period of at least 5 days. - 2.3.2 A land-based test cycle should include: - .1 the uptake of ballast water by pumping; - .2 the storage of ballast water for at least 5 days; - .3 treatment of ballast water within the BWMS, except in control tanks; and - .4 the discharge of ballast water by pumping. - 2.3.3 Testing should occur using different water conditions sequentially as provided for in paragraphs 2.3.16 and 2.3.17.
+2.3.1 The test set-up including the ballast water treatment equipment should operate as described in the provided documentation during at least 5 valid replicate test cycles.
+Each test cycle should take place over a period of at least 5 days.

+2.3.2 A land-based test cycle should include:

+- .1 the uptake of ballast water by pumping; - .2 the storage of ballast water for at least 5 days; - .3 treatment of ballast water within the BWMS, except in control tanks; and - .4 the discharge of ballast water by pumping.

+2.3.3 Testing should occur using different water conditions sequentially as provided for in paragraphs 2.3.17 and 2.3.18.

-- 2.3.4 The BWMS should be tested at its rated capacity or as given in paragraphs 2.3.12 to 2.3.14 of Part 2 of the annex to these Guidelines for each test cycle.
-The equipment should function to specifications during this test. - 2.3.5 The analysis of treated water discharge from each test cycle should be used to determine that the average of discharge samples does not exceed the concentrations of Regulation D-2 of the Convention.
+2.3.4 The BWMS should be tested at its rated capacity or as given in paragraphs 2.3.13 to 2.3.15 for each test cycle.
+The equipment should function to specifications during this test.

+2.3.5 The analysis of treated water discharge from each test cycle should be used to determine that the average of discharge samples does not exceed the concentrations of regulation D-2 of the Convention.